nabijaczleweli/termimage/README.md

 ```

 After the installation process finishes, running `termimage` should produce an error message.
-If it does, you're ready to move on to the Usage sexion below.
+If it does, you're ready to move on to the Usage section below.

 If, however, you've encountered a problem during the installation, do not hesitate to open an issue [here](https://github.com/nabijaczleweli/termimage/issues/new).